 Consideration also will be given to the statements of nominees’ current and former professional colleagues and mentors about the nominee’s research prominence and impact in the field of clinical psychology.

-The winner will be announced in the 4-6 weeks following receipt of the application packages, and the award will be given at the SSCP Annual Meeting of Members (May if at APS or August if at APA).
+The winner will be announced in the following 2-3 weeks, and the award will be given at the SSCP Annual Meeting of Members (May if at APS or August if at APA).
 Alternatively, it may be given as part of the Opening Ceremonies of the larger meetings, as is currently done for the Distinguished Scientist Award at APS.
 Awardees will receive a plaque and a $1000 honorarium.
 Members of all underrepresented and minority groups are encouraged to apply.
 Please also pass this announcement along to interested colleagues and groups.